skills/publish-packages/README.md

 1. Replace `TOKEN` with the Personal Access Token you just created
 1. Press **Enter**

-If everything went well, 🤞 you should see `Login Succeeded` in your terminal.
+If everything went well, :crossed_fingers: you should see `Login Succeeded` in your terminal.

 ### :keyboard: Activity: Pull your image